 A primary negative to state trademark registration is that the scope of geographical protection is narrow.
 For example, if you register a mark in Nebraska and someone in Oregon uses a mark like yours to sell products like yours, there may not be much you can do.

 Federal Trademark Registration

 Federal trademark registration is applied for with the United States Patent and Trademark Office.
-Applying for a federal trademark can be a cumbersome process, but once registered, these marks have the farthest reaching trademark rights in existence.
+Applying for a federal trademark can be a cumbersome process, but once registered, these marks have some of the farthest reaching trademark rights in existence.